romaricvivien65/Dj-imageCrop/README.md

-# imagecrop
+# image crop with Django
-Image cropping with django
+Image Crop Project in Django with Source Code